- Top 9 Best Budget Microphone for Violin

 Aggressive pressure on the bow with your arm on the string will undoubtedly make the sound squeak.

 It’s not so much difficult.
 You can use recording software along with a microphone and a mic stand.
 The microphone could be USB, wireless, or XLR microphone.
 But the important thing is to place the microphone in the right place.

 One meter distance is ideal, place it opposite to your body and violin.
 However different distances will give different sound results.

 There are two options.
-One is audio violin recording and another is video violin recording.
+One is an audio violin recording and another is a video violin recording.

 For audio violin recording, plug the electric mic into your computer or laptop mic slot and press the record button.
 For video violin recording, add a webcam and press the record button.

 The microphones that are included in the list have their unique features and function.
 Each microphone comes with a different price and unique qualities, and we can’t say which one is the preferable one because it’s tough to consider only one just the best.
 The microphones that are recommended above are based on our research and study.